ojhajayant/eva/week1/Readme.md

 Q3: How many times do we need to perform 3x3 convolutions operations to reach close to 1x1 from 199x199 (type each layer output like 199x199 > 197x197...)

-A3: It should be 99 times, as shown in the follwoing table, derived from python code below:
+A3: It should be 99 times, as shown in the following table, derived from python code below:

 ```python
 def print_convs(chan_in=199):